Available Psychology Scholarship Opportunities

 Deadline

-Nova Southeastern University College of Psychology is now accepting nominations/applications for the Psychology Doctoral Alumni Scholarship.
-This scholarship is available to the College of Psychology doctoral students enrolled in either of the College of Psychology clinical psychology programs.
+Nova Southeastern University’s College of Psychology is now accepting nominations/applications for the Master’s Alumni Scholarship.
+This scholarship is available to students currently matriculated in a College of Psychology counseling program.

 Students in good standing are eligible for nomination by a College of Psychology administrator or faculty member.
-Students may make application independently.
+Students may apply independently.
 The dollar amount of this scholarship varies and is payable in the form of a tuition waiver.

 Background

-The College of Psychology Doctoral Alumni Scholarship Fund is funded through an endowment established with funds donated by alumni from the college’s clinical psychology programs.
-This fund is to be used to provide scholarships to outstanding College of Psychology clinical psychology students.
+The College of Psychology Master’s Alumni Scholarship Fund is funded through an endowment established with funds donated by alumni from the College of Psychology counseling programs.
+This fund is to be used to provide scholarships to academically strong College of Psychology master’s students in the counseling program.

 Eligibility

-Letters of Recommendation must have the student’s last name and first name in the body of the email and on the actual submitted document or they may not be accepted.
-It is further required to list the scholarship(s) the student is being recommended to receive.
+The letters of recommendation must have the student’s last name and first name in both the body of the email and the submitted document or they may not be accepted.
+Additionally, the letter must specify the scholarship(s) for which the student is being recommended.

 One letter of recommendation may be submitted for multiple scholarship applications, but the names must be listed in the body of the document, or it will not be matched with the proper application(s).